Stocks may make all the headlines, but debt can make you rich.

 Peer-to-peer lending offers the chance to generate higher returns than other debt investments; however, the counterparty risk is also higher.
 This is because it is much more difficult to determine the creditworthiness of an individual than a corporation or government.

-- You face a greater risk of default than most other debt options.
+Start with as little as $25Greater risk of default than most other debt investments

-- Your funds are completely tied up until the loan is repaid.
+Generate higher yields than corporate or government bondsFunds are completely tied up until the loan is repaid

 Not every homebuyer can qualify for a traditional mortgage.
 And this creates a lucrative opportunity for debt investors.